Introduction to Security of Payment and Adjudication in Australian Capital Territory

-In order to commence a claim under the Act there must be a Payment Claim made against a party to a construction contract (either written or oral) in relation to construction work or the supply of related goods and services for construction work in ACT
+In order to commence a claim under the Act, there must be a Payment Claim made against a party to a construction contract (either written or oral) in relation to construction work or the supply of related goods and services for construction work in ACT.

 Time frames under the Act are all important.
 The Act requires the claimant to take different actions based on whether a respondent serves or fails to serve a written response to the payment claim (the Act calls this the payment schedule) within defined times.
 Failure by the claimant to follow the strict requirements of the Act will cause an adjudication application to fail.

 The advice and flowcharts we publish on this website clearly describe how parties should proceed in preparing and responding to payment claims, what steps should be taken based on the actions of the other party and all other steps required by the Act.
-In addition, our highly trained director and staff are available to answer questions about how the Act works and what parties need to do to comply with it.
+In addition, our highly trained staff are available to answer questions about how the Act works and what parties need to do to comply with it.
 We provide this advice for free and without obligation.
 If parties proceed to adjudication, the adjudicator pays us a service fee from his/her fees to cover our costs.
-Neither party is asked to pay the adjudicator's fee until after the decision is provided to Adjudicate Today.
+Neither party is asked to pay the adjudicator's fee until after the determination is provided to Adjudicate Today.

 Navigating this website

-To navigate this A.C.T based website, use the menu on the left hand side of the page "Start; Schedule Served; Schedule Not Served; Adjudication Process; Application Forms; and Resources;".
+To navigate this ACT based website, use the menu on the left hand side of the page "Start; Schedule Served; Schedule Not Served; Adjudication Process; Application Forms; and Resources;".
 We recommend you start by clicking on Start as it provides necessary information which is crucial for making or responding to an adjudication application.

+The adjudication process may seem difficult when first encountered.
+Actually it is not.
 When an important term used by the Act is first encountered in the text, it is highlighted in blue.
 Passing the mouse over the term causes a grey box to "pop-up" with a simple explanation of the term.